kerrieliz/Predictive-Modeling/README.md

-# Final-Project

-## Horse Racing: An analysis to predict 2020 outcomes
+# Horse Racing: An analysis to predict 2020 outcomes

-Use Scikit-learn, Python Pandas, Google Cloud SQL to analyze existing horse racing data to create a classification model that will predict future outcomes.
+## Using Scikit-learn, Python Pandas, and Google Cloud SQL to analyze existing horse racing data to create a classification model that will predict future outcomes.

 ### Background
 - The sport of horse racing is worth around $100 billion dollars